Loeb wins in Finland for the third time

-Citroen's world champion Sebastien Loeb won Rally Finland for the third time in his record-breaking career on Saturday to stretch his overall lead in the standings to 43 points.
+Citroen's world champion Sebastien Loeb won Rally Finland for the third time in his record-breaking career on Saturday to stretch his overall lead in the standings.

-The Frenchman, chasing his ninth successive championship, finished ahead of local favourite and team mate Mikko Hirvonen with another Finn, Ford's Jari-Matti Latvala, in third place.
+The Frenchman, chasing his ninth championship in a row, finished ahead of local favourite and team mate Mikko Hirvonen with another Finn, Ford's Jari-Matti Latvala, in third place.

 Loeb finished the final Ouninpohja 2 stage 6.1 seconds ahead of Hirvonen, who lost precious time in the morning when he hit a tree.
 Latvala was a further 28.9 adrift.